-Jennett's Park CE Primary School wants to ensure that staff and children are supported and encouraged to develop personally and professionally to empower all of us to flourish and achieve under God's love and spiritual.
-We recognise that staff wellbeing is important to pupil achievement and the school's performance.
+We believe that everyone working in education should have the opportunity to enjoy the highest possible standard of wellbeing and mental health.
+We are united in our view that improved wellbeing among the community is a key outcome for education policy.
+Jennett's Park CE Primary School wants to ensure that our staff, our children and their families are supported and encouraged to develop personally and professionally.
+We do this to empower all of us to flourish and achieve under God's love.